Homebuilders push British stocks higher, rising COVID-19 cases weigh

-June 29 (Reuters) - London's FTSE 100 rose on Tuesday, led by gains in homebuilders and heavyweight financials, while rising cases of a new COVID-19 variant in Europe and Asia stoked fears of a slower economic recovery.
+(Reuters) -London’s FTSE 100 rose on Tuesday, led by gains in homebuilders and heavyweight financials, while rising cases of a new COVID-19 variant in Europe and Asia stoked fears of a slower economic recovery.

-Homebuilders (.FTNMX402020) advanced 1.6% and were the top gainers after mortgage lender Nationwide said British house prices rose by 13.4% in June compared with a year earlier, the biggest annual increase since November 2004. read more
+Homebuilders advanced 1.6% and were the top gainers after mortgage lender Nationwide said British house prices rose by 13.4% in June compared with a year earlier, the biggest annual increase since November 2004.

 “Cheap interest rates and the availability of low deposit deals have undoubtedly fuelled price hikes despite the country being slap bang in the middle of a pandemic, which has impacted people’s economic health,” said Danni Hewson, an analyst at AJ Bell.